STAER-HPC/documentation/docs/rdp_access.md

-# Remote Access to Cluster "staer" with GUI
+# Remote Access to Cluster "STAER" with GUI

 ## Accessing "staer" Remotely